sarunmrzn/.dotfiles/README.md

 3. **If services fail to start**:
    - Check system logs: `journalctl -xe`
    - Verify service status: `systemctl status <service>`

+4. **If tests fail**:
+   - Check the test output for specific failures
+   - Verify the test environment setup
+   - Check if all prerequisites are met
+   - Review the installation logs

 ## Contributing